-The project is incorporating a system-wide capacity development approach to maximize country ownership, sustainability and scale of intended results.
+The project is incorporating a system-wide capacity development approach to maximize country ownership, sustainability and scale of intended results[1].
 Its interventions are designed to develop capacity of people (women and men) (individual capacity), national and local institutions (organizational, institutional and network capacity), and to strengthen the policy environment (systemic capacity) to enable sustainable dryland management and biodiversity conservation in the target landscape and beyond, in line with the Program's approach.
 In particular, the project will enhance the capacity of local organizations and institutions for planning, monitoring, and implementation of sustainable dryland management and biodiversity conservation, and engagement of stakeholders based on a participatory assessment of needs.
 Furthermore, under Output 2.2.2, the project will aim to develop the institutional capacity of herder organizations and CBOs.
-An initial participatory assessment of capacity was undertaken during the project preparation phase through a Capacity Development Scorecard, focus group discussions and individual interviews, which will be strengthened during Year 1 of project design.
+An initial participatory assessment of capacity was undertaken during the project preparation phase through a Capacity Development Scorecard, focus group discussions and individual interviews, which will be strengthened during Year 1 of project implementation.
+Gender-specific capacity development considerations have also been incorporated into the project design.
 Finally, all capacity enhancement activities will be aligned with a harmonized approach across the GEF IP Programme including the capacity enhancement strategy of the Global Coordination Project and individual child project strategies.